-Ciprofloxacin given as an oral tablet is rapidly and well absorbed from the gastrointestinal tract after oral administration.
-The absolute bioavailability is approximately 70% with no substantial loss by first pass metabolism.
-Ciprofloxacin maximum serum concentrations and area under the curve are shown in the chart for the 250 mg to 1000 mg dose range.
+The absolute bioavailability of ciprofloxacin when given as an oral tablet is approximately 70% with no substantial loss by first pass metabolism.
+Ciprofloxacin maximum serum concentrations and area under the curve are shown in the chart for the 250 mg to 1000 mg dose range (Table 10).

-|Dose (mg)||Maximum Serum Concentration (μg/mL)||Area Under Curve (AUC)|
+|Dose (mg)||Maximum Serum Concentration (mcg/mL)||Area Under Curve (AUC) (mcg•hr/mL)|

 Maximum serum concentrations are attained 1 to 2 hours after oral dosing.
-Mean concentrations 12 hours after dosing with 250, 500, or 750 mg are 0.1, 0.2, and 0.4 μg/mL, respectively.
+Mean concentrations 12 hours after dosing with 250, 500, or 750 mg are 0.1, 0.2, and 0.4 mcg/mL, respectively.
 The serum elimination half-life in subjects with normal renal function is approximately 4 hours.
 Serum concentrations increase proportionately with doses up to 1000 mg.

-A 500 mg oral dose given every 12 hours has been shown to produce an area under the serum concentration time curve (AUC) equivalent to that produced by an intravenous infusion of 400 mg ciprofloxacin given over 60 minutes every 12 hours.
+A 500 mg oral dose given every 12 hours has been shown to produce an area under the serum concentration time curve (AUC) equivalent to that produced by an intravenous infusion of 400 mg CIPRO given over 60 minutes every 12 hours.
 A 750 mg oral dose given every 12 hours has been shown to produce an AUC at steady-state equivalent to that produced by an intravenous infusion of 400 mg given over 60 minutes every 8 hours.
-A 750 mg oral dose results in a Cmax similar to that observed with a 400 mg I.V. dose.
-A 250 mg oral dose given every 12 hours produces an AUC equivalent to that produced by an infusion of 200 mg ciprofloxacin given every 12 hours.
+A 750 mg oral dose results in a Cmax similar to that observed with a 400 mg intravenous dose.
+A 250 mg oral dose given every 12 hours produces an AUC equivalent to that produced by an infusion of 200 mg CIPRO given every 12 hours (Table 11).

-Steady-state Pharmacokinetic Parameters Following Multiple
+Table 11: Steady-state Pharmacokinetic Parameters

-Oral and I.V.
-Doses
+Following Multiple Oral and IV Doses

-The binding of ciprofloxacin to serum proteins is 20 to 40% which is not likely to be high enough to cause significant protein binding interactions with other drugs.
+The binding of ciprofloxacin to serum proteins is 20% to 40% which is not likely to be high enough to cause significant protein binding interactions with other drugs.

 After oral administration, ciprofloxacin is widely distributed throughout the body.
 Tissue concentrations often exceed serum concentrations in both men and women, particularly in genital tissue including the prostate.
 Ciprofloxacin is present in active form in the saliva, nasal and bronchial secretions, mucosa of the sinuses, sputum, skin blister fluid, lymph, peritoneal fluid, bile, and prostatic secretions.
 Ciprofloxacin has also been detected in lung, skin, fat, muscle, cartilage, and bone.
 The drug diffuses into the cerebrospinal fluid (CSF); however, CSF concentrations are generally less than 10% of peak serum concentrations.
 Low levels of the drug have been detected in the aqueous and vitreous humors of the eye.

 The serum elimination half-life in subjects with normal renal function is approximately 4 hours.
 Approximately 40 to 50% of an orally administered dose is excreted in the urine as unchanged drug.
-After a 250 mg oral dose, urine concentrations of ciprofloxacin usually exceed 200 μg/mL during the first two hours and are approximately 30 μg/mL at 8 to 12 hours after dosing.
+After a 250 mg oral dose, urine concentrations of ciprofloxacin usually exceed 200 mcg/mL during the first two hours and are approximately 30 mcg/mL at 8 to 12 hours after dosing.
 The urinary excretion of ciprofloxacin is virtually complete within 24 hours after dosing.
 The renal clearance of ciprofloxacin, which is approximately 300 mL/minute, exceeds the normal glomerular filtration rate of 120 mL/minute.
 Thus, active tubular secretion would seem to play a significant role in its elimination.
 Co-administration of probenecid with ciprofloxacin results in about a 50% reduction in the ciprofloxacin renal clearance and a 50% increase in its concentration in the systemic circulation.

 Although bile concentrations of ciprofloxacin are several fold higher than serum concentrations after oral dosing, only a small amount of the dose administered is recovered from the bile as unchanged drug.
-An additional 1 to 2% of the dose is recovered from the bile in the form of metabolites.
-Approximately 20 to 35% of an oral dose is recovered from the feces within 5 days after dosing.
+An additional 1% to 2% of the dose is recovered from the bile in the form of metabolites.
+Approximately 20% to 35% of an oral dose is recovered from the feces within 5 days after dosing.
 This may arise from either biliary clearance or transintestinal elimination.

 The serum concentrations of ciprofloxacin and metronidazole were not altered when these two drugs were given concomitantly.